jmarielee/LocalLaw144-auditor/TESTING.md

 # What was tested, and what broke

-Five runs, all five published in `runs/`.
-Three against a real employer, one against a synthetic fixture built to comply, one deliberately corrupted.
+Six runs, all six published in `runs/`.
+Three against one real employer, one against a second real employer with live retrieval, one against a synthetic fixture built to comply, one deliberately corrupted.

 | Run | Conditions | Result |
 | --- | --- | --- |